-The neutral tones on the background let the cheery, bright yellow pop out.
+The neutral tones on the background like the color purple or grey let the cheery, bright yellow pop out.
 It gives very specific directional clues to customers thanks to the contrast.

 It all comes down to strategy.
 You don't want to overuse colors to the point of overwhelming customers or make it difficult for them to navigate through your website.